Disability loans: What they are and how to apply

 Alternatives to a disability loan

-- Cash advances: A cash advance< is a short-term loan that allows you to use your credit card to borrow the cash you need.
-This can be done at an ATM or through a bank that offers advances.
-Cash advances are a form of credit card debt, and the money you borrow will need to be repaid.
-Keep in mind the interest rate for cash advances is much higher than your regular credit card APR, so this can be an expensive option.
+- Cash advances: A cash advance is a form of credit card debt, and the money you borrow must be repaid.
+But the interest rate for cash advances is much higher than your regular credit card APR, so this can be an expensive option.
+With that in mind, cash advances are accessible and can be done at an ATM or through a bank that offers advances.

 - Disability insurance: Disability insurance pays a portion of your income if you are disabled and unable to work.
-There are two forms: Short-and long-term, which come with different amounts of coverage and waiting periods.
-You may be able to sign-up for an employer-sponsored plan or buy an individual plan from a broker or insurance company.
+There are two forms: short- and long-term, which come with different amounts of coverage and waiting periods.
+You may be able to sign up for an employer-sponsored plan or buy an individual plan from a broker or insurance company.

 Bottom line